 If you’ve been in a car accident, chances are you probably are in the midst of navigating a sea of paperwork and phone calls.
 You may be filing claims with your insurance company, filing police reports, visiting doctors, and handling an array of other tasks that emerge after an accident.
 If you’ve sustained serious injuries or damage to your vehicle, your insurance may not be enough to cover compensation.
 In this case, it is time to take the paperwork to the next level.
-Contact a personal injury attorney to explore your options when it comes to recovering substantial expenses.
+Contact our team to explore your options when it comes to recovering substantial expenses.

 In regards to car accidents, Massachusetts is a “no-fault” state.
 This means every driver is required to go through their own insurance to cover injuries and damages resulting from the accident.
 However, car accident victims are allowed to go outside their insurance and pursue personal injury compensation if their claims exceed certain parameters.
 For example: